Ethical decision making can be tough because ethics raise philosophical, political, and religious questions.

-Every business leader needs to understand these systems and apply one to his or her organization.
-The popular ethical systems include:
+Every business leader needs to understand these systems and apply one or more to his or her organization.

 For example, a company that makes a lot of money and donates it all to charity is good.
 However, life and business are rarely that simple.
 A tobacco company that sells cigarettes to children but donates the proceeds to charity is both good and bad.